Availu/vis/readme.md

 #vis

 vis is a visualizer for music files.
-It is written in pure javascript, using a bit of jQuery just for comfort.
+It is written in pure javascript.
 It is inspired by the [Monstercat Visualizer](http://youtube.com/Monstercat).

 #Compatibility